renovatebot/renovate/docs/usage/examples/opentelemetry.md

 ## Prepare setup

-Create a `docker-compose.yaml` and `otel-collector-config.yml` file as seen below in a folder
+Create a `docker-compose.yaml` and `otel-collector-config.yml` file as seen below in a folder.

 `docker-compose.yaml`: